Frequently Asked Questions

 - Can I register for orientation now and pay the fee later at the door?

-- How is my orientation fee used?
+- What is covered with my orientation fee?

 - Can I bring more than two guests?